See and Do

 Other activities

 There are two places of interest on the outskirts of Dorchester; the evocative cob and thatch cottage of Thomas Hardy birthplace of this English author and Maiden Castle one of the largest and most complex Iron Age hillforts in Europe.
-Alternatively the informative list numerous options for exploring this part of west Dorset.

 Local Services